YojanaGhimire-DA/GIT_ICES/readme.md

 #first day at github workshop
-#Data is a new oil.
+#Data is a new oil
+#I'm plan but I do not make plan
+#welcome